Skip to main content

 Do I need coding for web design?

 Coding is no longer a prerequisite for web design.
 Many contemporary web design tools provide visual drag-and-drop interfaces and vast collections of pre-built components.
-As a result, you can embrace the power of no-code and quickly roll out websites.
+As a result, you can embrace the power of no-code development and quickly roll out websites.

 However, knowledge of HTML, CSS, and JavaScript code languages can offer more flexibility and customization possibilities for more intricate web designs.